Rahul12Arora/Javascript_Theory_Notes_RA/README.md

 <h2>Async Await</h2>

+Await is a keyword in JavaScript that can be used with functions that return a promise.
+It is used to pause the execution of an asynchronous function until the promise is resolved or rejected.
+This means that await allows you to write asynchronous code that looks and behaves like synchronous code, making it easier to read and understand.</br>

+When used with async/await syntax, the code is written in a way that looks like synchronous code, but it is actually asynchronous.
+The await keyword is used to pause the execution of the async function until the promise returned by the asynchronous operation is resolved or rejected.</br>

 ```
 const promise1 = new Promise(resolve => setTimeout(() => resolve("Promise 1"), 3000));
 const promise2 = new Promise((resolve,reject) => {